Numerical Modeling of Time Dependent Diffusive Shock Acceleration: Methods

 \subsection{Analysis}

 The energy spectrum $J(E) = \mathrm{d}N/\mathrm{d}E$ of particles in the acceleration region is approximated by the histogram $\Delta N/\Delta E$, with $\Delta N$ being the number of pseudo-particles in each energy bin $\Delta E$.
-Since we expect a power-law spectrum energy is binned with equal distance in logarithmic space.
-The error for each bin is then given by $\Delta J = J/\sqrt{\Delta N}$.
+In the high-relativistic limit, assuming $E = p/\mathrm{c}$, $J \propto p^2 f(p,t)$.
+Since we expect a power-law spectrum, energy is binned with equal distance in logarithmic space.
+The error for each bin is then given by $\Delta J = J/\sqrt{\Delta N}$, any additional errors (e.g. from summing over time "snaps" as explained in Section \ref{sec:1DStationary}) are not included.
 The spectrum can be weighted by $E^2$ to highlight the spectral slope $s= -2$ predicted for acceleration at strong shocks.